-First we were given thermal clothing.
+First, we were given thermal clothing.
 Small, tall, men, women – we all perfectly harmonised in the huge blue and black overalls.
 At this moment I understood why Finnish does not distinguish gender, the word hän means both “she” and “he”.
 Can you imagine, if two Finns are talking about a third person and somebody overhears them, it is possible that this person does not know at all if they are talking about a man or a woman.
-In the same suits we all were also hän.
+In the same suits, we all were also hän.

 Winter boots belonged to our equipment as well, never mind if they were too big, they gave me thick green socks.
 A mask, a helmet and gloves were also provided although both seat and handlebars were heated.
 A short training followed: to pull out a knob and press an orange button – the engine launched and peeped two times, then to give gas and we could go.
 The tachometer showed options up to 140 km/h but we started moving slowly.
-On the rough terrain with snow bumps and potholes we jumped up and down like on a horse.
+On the rough terrain with snow bumps and potholes, we jumped up and down like on a horse.

 We had to cross the road several times.
-First our guide crossed it, stopped on the other side and waving his right hand gave us a signal to move.
-At one crossing like that I noticed a traffic sign with a local place’s name with Č. A nice Č with the hook!
+First, our guide crossed it, stopped on the other side and waving his right hand gave us a signal to move.
+At one crossing like that, I noticed a traffic sign with a local place’s name with Č. A nice Č with the hook!
 I have always been persuaded that you can find such Č in Slavic languages only.
-In English you need “ch” to express it, in German even four letters: “tsch”.
+In English, you need “ch” to express it, in German even four letters: “tsch”.
 And suddenly here, more than 200 km above the Arctic Circle, I could see our Č – I immediately felt a little bit like home. 🙂

-From time to time other tourists on snowmobiles or cross-country skier crossed our track.
-There are 230 km of maintained cross-country ski trails in the area.
+From time to time other tourists on snowmobiles or cross-country skiers crossed our track.
+There is 230 km of maintained cross-country ski trails in the area.
 We also passed by such boards – a short lesson in Finnish!
 I think Finns love using double letters, they have words like lappeellaan (flat) or liikkeessään (showroom).
 Can you imagine dictations at school?
 Very long words are created using double letters, I could not read the inscription on the board if I had not stopped there, and thanks to God, there was a very clear picture on it.
-According to the Finnish edition of Guinness Book of Records the longest Finnish word is this one with 61 characters: lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas (technical warrant officer trainee specialized in aircraft jet engines).
+According to the Finnish edition of the Guinness Book of Records, the longest Finnish word is this one with 61 characters: lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas (technical warrant officer trainee specialized in aircraft jet engines).

 We could drive our snowmobiles at higher speed on flat plains, but at 40-50 km/h only.
 I had already a feeling that the snowmobile and me and also the breakfast in my stomach were trembling.
 So I preferred to slow down and enjoy the landscape… We passed the river, where for almost 150 years adventurers and tourists infected with gold fever from near and far were coming to pan for gold.